httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Content not found in an HTTP header can be included in the signature base string by defining a content identifier and the canonicalization method for its content.

-To differentiate speciality content identifiers from HTTP headers, specialty content identifiers MUST start with the "at" `@` character.
+To differentiate specialty content identifiers from HTTP headers, specialty content identifiers MUST start with the "at" `@` character.
 This specification defines the following specialty content identifiers:

 @request-target
 : The target request endpoint. {{content-request-target}}